apache/airflow/CONTRIBUTING.rst

 Guidelines to become an Airflow Committer
 ------------------------------------------

-Committers are community members that have write access to the project’s repositories, i.e., they can modify the code, documentation, and website by themselves and also accept other contributions.
+Committers are community members who have write access to the project’s repositories, i.e., they can modify the code, documentation, and website by themselves and also accept other contributions.
 There is no strict protocol for becoming a committer.
 Candidates for new committers are typically people that are active contributors and community members.